 Instead, you cook them by letting them simmer with the olive oil and garlic in a frying pan while your pasta water is boiling and you cook the pasta.

-This means by the time your linguine (angel hair doesn’t count since it cooks super fast), is done and ready, your peas and pseudo sauce is ready.
+This means that by the time your linguine (angel hair doesn’t count since it cooks super fast), is done and ready, your peas and pseudo sauce are ready.

-Transfer the linguine to the frying pan (always save some of the pasta water!!!), mix it up and serve.
+Transfer the pasta to the frying pan (always save some of the pasta water!!!), mix it up and serve.

 Seriously – less than 15 minutes.

 Pasta and peas can be eaten anytime of year, so you can compliment your recipe with seasonal fruits or vegetables or meats which make great side dishes.

 Avoid any starchy side dishes like potatoes since the pasta is a starch.

 Here are a few recipes you can try for sides.